CrossTheRoadElec/Phoenix5-Documentation/source/ch08_BringUpCAN.rst

 The specific instructions for changing device ID are in the next section.
 Review this if needed.

 Approach 1 (best)
 ------------------------------------------------------
 Procedure:

-- **Physically power and connect CAN bus from roboRIO to one device only.
+- **Physically connect CAN bus from roboRIO to one device only.
 Circumvent your wiring if need be.**
 - Power boot robot/bench setup.
-- Open Phoenix Tuner and wait for connection (RIO may take ~30 seconds to boot)
+- Open Phoenix Tuner and wait for connection (roboRIO may take ~30 seconds to boot)
 - Open CAN devices tab
 - Confirm if CAN device appears.
 - Use Tuner to change the device ID
 - Label the new ID on the physical device
-- Repeat this procedure for every device.
+- Repeat this procedure for every device, one at a time.

-If you find a particular device where communication is not possible, scrutinize devices power and CAN connection to RIO.
+If you find a particular device where communication is not possible, scrutinize device's power and CAN connection to roboRIO.
 Make the test setup so simple that the only failure mode possible is within the device itself.

 .. note:: Typically, there must be two termination resistors at each end of the bus.
 One is in the RIO and one is in the PDP.
-But during bring-up, if you keep your harness short (such as the 1ft pigtail leads from a single Talon) then the internal resistor in the RIO is adequate.
+But during bring-up, if you keep your harness short (such as the CAN pigtail leads from a single Talon) then the internal resistor in the RIO is adequate.

 Approach 2 (easier)